VectorDBCloud/Models/README.md

 - **Issue**: Slow embedding generation
   **Solution**: Consider using GPU acceleration or a more lightweight model for faster processing.

+- **Issue**: Incompatible model outputs with vector database **Solution**: Ensure the output dimensions of your model match the requirements of your vector database.

 ## Contribution and Feedback